• Skip to main content

 How do I reimburse myself if I first pay out of pocket?

-This will vary between HSAs.
+It varies between HSAs.
 Most have a bill pay portal that allows you to transfer money to linked bank accounts if you submit evidence of a covered expense.

 Can I use my HSA if I just changed jobs?